menvuthy/Vuthy/_posts/2020-08-28-forest-cover-cambo.md

 {% include gallery id="gallery2" layout="half" caption="Figure 3: Forest cover loss in the period 2000-2019. (a) Cambodia overview. (b) Area around Tonle Sap Lake. (c) Techo Sen Reussey Treb Park. (d) Khnang Psa mountainous area." %}

+## Yearly Forest Cover and Loss in Cambodia

+The yearly forest cover and loss are shown in figures below:

+The forest cover area was calculated by summing all forest pixels within the boundary of Cambodia in 2019, while forest cover loss was calculated based on provided script in Google Earth Engine.

 ## Reference
 1. Foley, Jonathan A., et al. "Global consequences of land use." science 309.5734 (2005): 570-574.